Aleksandar Vučić: President (2017–2026)

+Aleksandar Vučić participated in the India–AI Impact Summit 2026 in New Delhi, where he met with Emmanuel Macron, Narendra Modi, Luiz Inácio Lula da Silva, and other world leaders.

 After Vučić's announcement of the reintroduction of lockdown in July 2020 due to the COVID-19 pandemic, thousands of people protested, accusing the government of missteps in handling of the pandemic, including the premature lifting of restrictions and downplaying the risk to hold the elections.
 Some analysts said that they had not witnessed police brutality which occurred during the protest since the Slobodan Milošević's regime.

 According to Amnesty International's annual report for 2021, Vučić's mandate is characterized by human rights violations, restrictions on freedom of expression and campaigns of harassment against the opposition figures, journalists and media outlets.

 Vučić participated in the 2022 general election as the presidential candidate of the Serbian Progressive Party.
 He won 58% of the popular vote in the first round, and secured his second mandate as president of Serbia.
 Vučić announced the formation of the People's Movement for the State in March 2023.

 Following the Belgrade school shooting and Mladenovac and Smederevo shootings in May 2023, large-scale anti-government protests took place against Vučić's rule.
 As a result, Vučić promised that early parliamentary elections would be held before the end of the year.

-On 1 November 2024, the concrete canopy of the main railway station in Novi Sad collapsed onto the busy pavement below, killing 15 people.
+On 1 November 2024, the concrete canopy of the main railway station in Novi Sad collapsed onto the busy pavement below, killing 16 people.
 The collapse spawned a series of mass protests in Novi Sad, which then spread throughout Serbia, fueled by dissatisfaction with other issues including government corruption and media censorship.
 Vučić dismissed the protesters as "terrorists".

+In June 2026, Vučić announced he would resign in a matter of weeks after a year and a half of student-led protests against the government.
+On 5 September 2026, SNS unanimously nominated Vučić, the president of Serbia, as candidate for Prime Minister and head of the United Serbia electoral list prior to the elections.
+Euractiv reported that the campaign is likely to become not only a referendum on Vučić’s rule, but also a test of Serbia's political direction and its increasingly strained relationship with the EU.
+Vučić resigned on the 27 September 2026.